This chocolate pound cake bakes up so rich & velvety, with lots of deep chocolate flavor. Lovely for dessert or as an afternoon pick-me-up!

 Overhead image of a dark chocolate sour cream pound cake sliced and served on a board.

-But the recipe can also be doubled to make a double-layer 8-inch round cake, a triple-layer 6-inch round cake, 2 dozen cupcakes, or you can bake it in a 10-cup bundt pan.
+The recipe can be doubled to make a double-layer 8-inch round cake, a triple-layer 6-inch round cake, or two dozen cupcakes, or you can bake it in a 10-cup bundt pan or tube pan.

-Just be aware that if you bake it in a different sized pan, you may need to adjust the bake time.
+Be aware that if you bake it in a different-sized pan, you may need to adjust the bake time.
 You’ll know your cake is done baking when a toothpick inserted into the thickest part comes out clean or with just one or two moist crumbs clinging to it.

-I would also add that pound cake is very sturdy and can stand up to a lot of weight, so if you’re looking to make a stacked cake with a lot of layers (like a wedding cake), this recipe is a great choice.
+I would also add that pound cake is very sturdy and can withstand a lot of weight, so if you want to make a stacked cake with many layers (like a wedding cake), this recipe is a great choice.

-After that, if you still have leftovers, pop them into the fridge and they should keep for another week or two.
+Refrigerator: If you still have leftovers after 3 to 4 days, pop them into the fridge in an airtight container, and they should keep for another week or two.

-You can also freeze chocolate pound cake.
-It will last in the freezer for a couple months at least.
-Thaw it at room temp or in the fridge before slicing.
+Freeze: You can also freeze this cake.
+Wrap it in plastic wrap, then aluminum foil, and place in a freezer-safe bag.
+It will last in the freezer for a couple of months at least.
+Thaw it at room temperature or in the fridge before slicing.

 How to make chocolate pound cake from scratch, with a fine, delicate crumb and a rich chocolate taste.